BenD2525/Your-Health-Now/README.md

   - Jenny Hill for the running article image
   - Jose Vazquez for the yoga article image
   - Sushil Ghimire for the Weightlifting article image
+- [Lucid Chart](https://www.lucidchart.com/)- used for the creation of the database schema table.